uc-berkeley-w215/spring2021/papers-led.md

 * **Pragathi Gopal**:
   * Android permissions: User attention, comprehension, and behavior, by Felt et al. (Unit 12, Mar 29)
+  * Privacy vs Usability: A Qualitative Exploration of Patients' Experiences With Secure Internet Communication With Their General Practitioner, by Tjora et al. (Unit 13, Apr 5)

 * **Patrick Gould**:
   * It’s no secret: Measuring the security and reliability of authentication via ‘secret’ questions, by Schechter et al. This paper was rehearsed and the recording sent to us before the class.
 (Unit 9, Mar 8)
+  * Security automation considered harmful? by Edwards et al. (Unit 13, Apr 5)

 * **Bex Kemp**:
   * A Taxonomy of Privacy, by Solove.
 (Unit 7, Mar 1)